When Do You Sign a Lease For an Apartment?

 Find out when your landlord wants to be paid, whether it’s on the last day of the month or the first day of the month.
 Landlords an leasing companies usually like to be paid in one of three ways:

 Even though you plan on paying rent on time, without the ability to use auto-pay, you may accidentally pay rent late.
-Be sure to ask your landlord what the penalties are for late rent.
+Be sure to ask your landlord what the penalties are for late rent and if there is a grace period.
 Every state has its own laws about late rent fees, so don’t be afraid to look yours up if you feel your rental’s late fee is unreasonable.

 7. Know your rights